abmaelrodrigo/open-weather-backendtest/README.md

 - Verify user obtain Not Implemented 501 by mocking an API call status.

 # How could we simulate / reproduce 429 Error?
-Errors 429 are the ones that represents many requests in a given amount of time - usually  short time.
+Errors 429 are the ones that represents many requests in a given amount of time - usually  a short time.
-As this error is related to rate limit set by a server, to reproduce we should first indentify the rate limit of the API or web service we are using.
+As this error is related to rate limit set by a server, to reproduce it we should first indentify the rate limit of the API or web service we are using.
 Next, we can use an application, e.g.  Jmeter, or create a code script, e.g. in JavaScript or Python, to simulate many requests that will be sent to exceed the allowed limit, paying close attention to reproduce it against a sandbox environment if available, since exceeding rate limits on production APIs can lead to some penalties, like temporary bans.

 # How to install and check the project?